openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/classes.rst

 -  :term:`UKI_SB_CERT`: optional UEFI secureboot certificate matching the private key
 -  :term:`UKI_SB_KEY`: optional UEFI secureboot private key to sign UKI with
+-  :term:`UKI_DEVICETREE`: list of device tree blobs to include to the UKI

 For examples on how to use this class see oeqa selftest :oe_git:`meta/lib/oeqa/selftest/cases/uki.py